jmanhype/parlant/README.md

 ```

 ## 👋 Contributing
-We use the Developer Certificate of Origin ([DCO.md](DCO.md)), this attests that you have the rights to submit your contribution under our project's license.
+We use the Developer Certificate of Origin ([DCO.md](DCO.md)), this attests that you have the rights to submit your contribution under the Apache 2.0 license.
 We require all commits to be signed off with the DCO.

 Please consult [CONTRIBUTING.md](CONTRIBUTING.md) for additional details.